 REMEMBER SOMETIMES DEALING WITH STRESS IS SOMETHING LIKE HOW TO LEARN TO PUT YOUR FRUSTRATION INTO PROSPECTIVE

 1.Decide to live in a beautiful state

 2.Identify your emotional habits

 5.Have motives that go beyond yourself

 If you believe that your life is not so important or you don’t like your friends yourself/your coworkers, you are going to act minimally thus receiving limited results.
 This will increase the negative thoughts creating an endless loop

 If you believe that I am going to find a way to make my life better and increase my productivity, this is going to work and you will behave with certainty therefore you will find the way to succeed.
 When you believe that an action is going to work your body, voice and actions are going to be fully Inline and increase the potential in order to succeed.

-«What do I do when I feel the «fear paralysis» nothing moving, usually that happens when I start to wonder about different situation of my life millions and millions of thoughts.
-My mind don’t stop and start to run wild …… an enormous amount of thoughts are running in my mind it seems like there is a cascade of doom and gloom thoughts and I don’t feel that I can do something I can not control them …….I cant seem to take any action no action at all …..
+«What do I do when I FREEZE?
+This happens when I start to wonder about different situations of my life.
+My mind doesn’t stop thinking and it runs wild …… an enormous amount of thoughts are running in my mind, it seems like there is a cascade of doom and gloom thoughts and I don’t feel that I can do something, I can not control them …….I can’t seem to take any action, no action at all …..
 I Just worry….. just worry nothing else…»

 All the people felt like this at least once in our life and we forgot it is good to remember: